If you’re a woman who is organically prone to squirting during sex, can you stop yourself from doing it?

 Otherwise, maybe not.

-I know I’m always going to be happier, and sex is always going to be better, doing what comes most naturally so I’m not going to waste any time trying to stop my body responding to sexual pleasure the way it wants to.
+I know I’m always going to be happier and sex is always going to be better doing what comes most naturally, so I’m not going to waste any time trying to stop my body responding the way it wants to during sex.

-Despite it being inconvenient at times, I’ve embraced squirting as the natural orgasmic reaction that means I’m having a wicked time.
+Despite it being inconvenient at times, I’ve embraced squirting as the natural orgasmic reaction that means I’m having a sexually gratifying experience.